KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

     ```
     {% endraw %}

-5. **Applying the configuration - Reboot the machine**: After provisioning the VM, it has the final configuration written to the `/conf/config.xml` file, but it has not pulled and applied it yet.
+5. **Applying the configuration - Reboot the machine**: After provisioning the VM, it has the **final configuration** written to the `/conf/config.xml` file, but it **has not pulled and applied it yet**.
 It needs to restart to apply it.
 The provisioner `remote-exec` was used to execute a reboot command.
 However, if the reboot command is executed before the script and the terraform configuration finishes, then terraform will believe that the provisioning failed.
 Therefore, a daemon was started that will reboot the machine in 3 seconds.
 So, terraform will be able to finish successfully and consider the machine fully provisioned, and then the machine will reboot to pull the configuration.

     {% raw %}
     ```terraform